7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 Planning a sustainable surf trip to South America?
-Discover 7 of the best surf spots in Ecuador + eco-friendly surf camps and resorts.
+Discover 7 of the best surf spots in Ecuador and eco-friendly accommodation for surf travellers.

 Stretching 2,250 kilometres along the Pacific Ocean, Ecuador delivers some of the best surf in South America.